mateusmedeir/libft/README.md

 <h2>About</h2>

 ---
-<p>This project consists of creating some of the most used functions in the C language and others exclusive to it.</p>
+This project consists of creating some of the most used functions in the C language and others exclusive to it.

-<h3>First part functions</h3>
+###First part functions

 * [**ft_isalpha:**](/ft_isalpha.c) checks if it is an alphabetic character